Mangani: Mangani in other media

 Attempts to portray the Mangani outside the medium of their origin have varied.

 The Tarzan comic strip and comic books generally have no difficulty in visualizing them according to Burroughs' vision, though the Tarzan comic books published by Malibu Comics in the early 1990s suggested the Mangani were a variety of Bigfoot or Sasquatch.

 In the live-action Tarzan films they have generally been represented by a token individual, Cheeta, a chimpanzee.
 The chief exception is the 1984 Greystoke: The Legend of Tarzan, Lord of the Apes, which adheres closely to Burroughs' description; in this film, adult Mangani are portrayed by human actors in ape costumes, while the roles of immature Mangani are taken by chimpanzees.
 However, the Mangani language is not used in the film, with subtitles or otherwise, and as a result the name "Tarzan" is used nowhere in the film, except in the title.

 Walt Disney Pictures' 1999 animated feature film Tarzan, its sequels Tarzan & Jane and Tarzan II, and the television series The Legend of Tarzan based on it, portray the apes who raised Tarzan as gorillas.
 The only use of the term Mangani in the television series is as the proper name of an individual ghostly white ape who possesses mystical powers.

-The 2016 live-action film The Legend of Tarzan featured the Mangani as a distinct species of ape, describing them as being more aggressive and dangerous than gorillas.
+The 2016 live-action film The Legend of Tarzan featured the Mangani as a distinct species of gorilla-like ape, describing them as being more aggressive and dangerous than gorillas.
 The Mangani themselves were computer-generated images using motion capture technology.

 Poems in Mangani have been written by members of the Oulipo group, like Jacques Jouet, Jacques Roubaud, or Hervé Le Tellier.